Hajime-Suzuki/vuffers.nvim/README.md

         end,
       },
       keymaps = {
-        use_default = true,
+        -- if false, no bindings will be provided at all -- thus you will have to bind on your own use_default = true,
-        -- key maps on the vuffers list view = {
+        -- key maps on the vuffers list
+        -- - may map multiple keys for the same action --    open = { "<CR>", "<C-l>" }
+        -- - disable a specific binding using "false" --    open = false
+        view = {
           open = "<CR>",
           delete = "d",